BigBIueWhale/Advanced-Optics-7W-Blue-Laser-Lab/README.md

-# Research Plan: BlueBeam Solar Labs Jerusalem 🌞🔬
+# Research Plan: Starup Feasibility Test in Jerusalem 🌞🔬

 ## Objective 🎯
 The primary objective of this research plan is to create a proof-of-concept for a new type of photovoltaic cell (solar panel) excited by short wavelength (blue) high power (7 watt) laser absorption.
-The research will be conducted at BlueBeam Solar Labs in Jerusalem. 🔋🔎
+The research will be conducted at a rented lab in Jerusalem. 🔋🔎

 ## Background 📜
 Conventional solar panels rely on a broad spectrum of sunlight for energy conversion.
 This research aims to explore the potential of using high-power, short-wavelength laser light to excite photovoltaic cells, potentially leading to higher efficiency and novel applications. ☀️🌈